 The scoring director conducted a team leader training session before training the raters.
-This session followed the same procedures as rater training, but standards were more stringent due to the extra responsibilities required of team leaders.
+This session followed the same procedures as rater training, but was more rigorous and in-depth due to the extra responsibilities required of team leaders.
 During team leader training, all pertinent training materials were reviewed and discussed.
 Team leaders were required to annotate all of their training materials with committee justifications from the rangefinding meetings.
-To facilitate scoring consistency, it was imperative that all team leaders imparted the same rationale for each training response's score.
+To facilitate scoring consistency, it was imperative that all team leaders imparted the same rationale for each response.
 Once the team leaders were qualified, leadership responsibilities were reviewed and team assignments were given.
 A ratio of one team leader per 7-10 raters ensured sufficient monitoring rates for team members.

 Rater training began with the scoring director providing an intensive review of the scoring guidelines and anchor papers.
 Next, raters practiced by independently scoring the responses in the training sets.
 After each training set, the scoring director led a thorough discussion of the responses.

 Once the scoring guidelines, anchor papers, and training sets were thoroughly discussed, each rater was required to demonstrate understanding of the scoring criteria by qualifying (i.e., scoring with acceptable agreement to the true scores) on at least one of the qualifying sets.
-Raters who failed to achieve at least 70 percent exact agreement on the first qualifying set were given additional, individual training.
+Raters who failed to achieve at least 70 percent exact agreement on the first qualifying set were given additional training, either individually or in a small group setting.
 Raters who did not perform at the required level of agreement by the end of the qualifying process were not allowed to score any student responses.
 These individuals were removed from the pool of potential raters in DRC's imaging system and released from the project.

-The 2018 assessment included the opportunity for students to respond in Spanish to Algebra 1 and Biology items.
-Rater training for the Spanish language response scoring was conducted at Tri-Lin Integrated Services in San Antonio, Texas, and was overseen by a DRC scoring director, who is a Spanish language speaker with a strong mathematics and science background.
-This individual has worked closely with the Keystone exams since they were first administered.
+The 2019 assessment included the opportunity for students to respond in Spanish to Algebra 1 and Biology items.
+Rater training for the Spanish language response scoring was conducted at Tri-Lin Integrated Services in San Antonio, Texas, and was overseen by a DRC scoring director, who is a Spanish language speaker with a strong handscoring background.
 All Spanish raters were bilingual and hired specifically to score the Spanish portion of the assessment and were required to meet the same standards set for raters of the English language version of the assessment.

 Table 8-3.
-Qualification Rates for 2018 Keystone Open-Ended Response Items - Winter
+Qualification Rates for 2019 Keystone Open-Ended Response Items - Winter